+33 (0)1 55 65 59 09

 Module 1 (Paris, France)

-Module 2 (Silicon Valley, USA – to be confirmed)
+Module 2 (Silicon Valley, USA)

 The project offers participants the opportunity to personalize the program by focusing on a topic of their choice.
 The scope of project can be practical or conceptual, applied or academic, linked to an ongoing company project or an independent study.